Take the next step on your sailing journey and learn to work as part of a team on a 14-foot RS Quest sailboat.

 - Small boat communications and teamwork

 Topics are introduced on land and then practiced on Mission Bay in a 14' RS Quest dinghy.
-Upon completion of the class you will be qualified to rent the RS Quest on your own so you will be able to keep sailing and practicing your skills after the class ends.
+Upon completion of the class you will be qualified to rent the RS Quest so you will be able to keep sailing and practicing your skills after the class ends.

 Is this the right class for me?